 Overall, we think the audit is positive news in a number of ways.
 The scope was significant, covering all Mozilla's apps; the company shared its source code; the audit results were reasonable, and it published the report in full.
 We give Mozilla a lot of credit for putting itself under that level of scrutiny, something which most VPNs still haven't done.

-Account set up, we handed over our cash and the website directed us to the Downloads page.
-We grabbed a copy of the Windows client, and downloaded and installed it within seconds.
+With the account set up, we handed over our cash and the website directed us to the Downloads page.
+We grabbed a copy of the Windows app, which was downloaded and installed within seconds.

-Mozilla VPN's Windows settings begin with a simple split tunneling system.
-This enables setting up some apps to use your normal internet connection rather than the VPN, which can be handy to improve performance or fix problems (banking apps which won't run if you seem to be in another country, say).
+We started by looking at Mozilla VPN's Windows split tunneling system.
+This enables setting up specific apps to use your normal internet connection rather than the VPN, which can be handy to improve performance or fix problems like banking apps not running if you seem to be in another country.

-A DNS Settings screen allows you to choose DNS servers which block ads, 'harmful domains' or both, and you can also enter a custom DNS server of your own.
-(You can only enter one DNS IP, though, so it might cause problems if that server fails or is underperforming.)
+A DNS Settings screen allows you to choose DNS servers that block ads, trackers, or both, and you can also enter a custom DNS server of your own.

 A Notifications page includes an option to display an alert if you connect to an unsecured Wi-Fi network.
 That's useful, although more powerful apps can automatically connect to the VPN as required, too.